barstoolbluz/floxenvs/kind/README.md

 - Cluster configs are stored as YAML files in your working directory
 - Kubernetes credentials are stored in your kubeconfig (typically ~/.kube/config)
 - For proper security, follow Kubernetes security best practices even in development
+- Shell integration scripts are downloaded from GitHub - review them if you have security concerns

 ## About Flox